 - Oral health exam

 - Fluoride treatment

 Plaque and tartar removal involves the use of a scaler to scrape around your gum line and between your teeth.
-This is the time in your teeth cleaning in Heights, TX, when you hear a scraping noise.
+This is the time in your teeth cleaning when you will hear a scraping noise.
 But have no fear, as your dental hygienist is highly experienced in performing this task.
 They do not damage your teeth, as you could if trying this at home.

 The hard deposits scraped during scaling are those formed by plaque left on your teeth.
 This plaque hardens into tartar, a calcified deposit.
 Professional teeth cleaning, along with tips for improving your daily oral hygiene routine, can help you fight tartar and reduce how much scaling you need in the dentist’s office.

 Once scaling removes all of the tartar from your teeth, your hygienist uses a gritty toothpaste to brush your teeth.
 But this brushing is not like one you perform at home.
 Your dental hygienist uses a high-powered electric brush.
 The sound of this scares some people, but the brush does not cause discomfort or pain.